 If you have set goals in the past and come up short, or just flat out abandoned them, you aren’t alone.
 When it comes to goal setting you can use the SMART Goals method (specific, measurable, achievable, results-focused, and time- bound) to start out, but here are a few other things I always consider before setting a goal.
 Doing this allows me to pick better goals and helps me stay with them.

 Don’t Rush into a Goal – Think it Through

 Think it through!
 Rather than spit out the obvious things that everyone does like:

 Think about the goal you want.
 Really think about it.
 Try it on to see how it fits.
 Walk around with it for a few days, or even a week.
 Think of what you would need to do to make that goal a reality.

-If you aren’t willing to work more hours, or start a side hustle, then don’t set a goal of earning more money.
+If you aren’t willing to work more hours, commit to a new business, or start a side hustle, then don’t set a goal of earning more money.

 Don’t want to eat better and exercise?
 Then don’t set a goal to lose weight.